Child Development Microcredential

 to obtain the international CDA Credential.
 The Child Development Microcredential

-in professional development.
-It focuses on the six CDA Competency Standards, recognized
+and Spring semesters.
+The courses focus on the six CDA Competency Standards, recognized

 nationally and internationally, and established by The Council for Professional Recognition.